nicbou/timeline-old/README.md

 ### GoogleTakeoutArchive

-Imports various data from a Google Takeout export
+Imports various data from a Google Takeout export:

+When you create a Google Takeout archive, you must select certain export settings:

+* Include all the necessary data sets:
+    * "Chrome"
+        * Browsing history (`activity.browsing.website`)
+    * "Location History"
-* Location history
+        * Location history (`activity.location`)
+    * "My Activity" `en` `json`
+        * Search history
+            * Google Search
+            * Google Image Search
+            * Google Finance
+            * Gmail
+            * Google Drive
-* Google Chrome browsing history
+        * YouTube watch history
+* Set your account language to English.
+The file names and data are sometimes localized.
+* Set the export type to JSON whenever possible.

+If you don't use these export settings, the import will not fail, but some data might not be imported.

 ### TwitterArchive